7 Tips For A More Sustainable Office

 Providing battery chargers and using rechargeable batteries in your equipment will also help you to reduce waste, as well as save you money in the long run.

 You should also make sure that your office printer cartridges are recycled.

 Tip 3.
 Do not use resources unnecessarily

 Paper is a classic example of a resource that is widely overused.
-It is one of the most significant components of solid waste in landfills and, in NSW alone, we chew through over 700,000 tonnes each year.
+It is one of the most significant components of solid waste in landfills (in NSW alone, we chew through over 700,000 tonnes each year!).
 But, in today’s digital era, how much paper do we actually need?

-Providing whiteboards and laptops also helps to reduce paper use.
-And hand dryers or tea towels can be provided to negate the need for paper towels.
+Providing whiteboards and laptops is another sustainable office idea that helps to reduce paper use.
+Hand dryers or tea towels can also be provided to negate the need for paper towels.

 Tip 4.
 Buy energy-efficient equipment and supplies

 This includes equipment like air conditioners, computers and lunchroom appliances.
 You can also go through your office and look at lighting options.
 Depending on the types of lighting you currently have, you may be able to upgrade to more energy efficient light globes.
 They may set you back a little more initially, but they cost less to run and last way longer than standard globes.